RaisaTahasen/Cloud-Computing/README.md

 # Cloud-Computing 🧩

-This repository contains my assignments and practice files related to **Cloud Computing**.
+This repository contains my assignment files related to **Cloud Computing**.
 It includes:

 - Docker fundamentals and use cases
 - RabbitMQ messaging examples